 26. Solar Showers

 Taking a shower or bath to stay clean will become next to impossible.
 Every family will be willing to barter for solar showers.
+These not only keep you clean and sanitary but does so with warm water.

 27. Toilet Paper